argoproj/argo-events/api/sensor.md

 <p>

-Inline minio is embedded in sensor spec as a string
+Inline artifact is embedded in sensor spec as a string

 </p>